bennett-sh/wow-helper/README.md

 #### A simple utility for finding the right words for all levels.

 ### How does it work?
-This utility is a simple question-based terminal application written in Rust.
+This utility is a simple question-based terminal application written in Rust helping you find just the right word based on a few questions.

 ### Switching the language
 To switch the language you'll have to replace the `wordlist.txt` file in the root directory.
 For english & german there are Python scripts inside of the `scripts`-directory making the switch as simple as running such script.